amethyst/amethyst/book/src/input/watching_input_events.md

     }
 }
 ```

+Setting up the system is a bit different as you'll need to store a reader id on the system and implement a new function (see the [event channel](../concepts/event-channel.md) guide for more details and another example of doing this) on the system to initialize that reader id.
+We declare our reader id (`input_event_rid`) with the events we want to listen to, in this case were listening to input events, so we're going to use `InputEvent` and use the `StringBindings`, but you would use whatever binding struct you're using in your game here.

 Now we can create a `Read` in our system data for the input event channel and in our systems run function we can iterate over all the input events the occured.
 Take a look at the [`InputEvent`][doc_input_event] enum for all the available input events.